awsdocs/aws-cloud9-user-guide/doc_source/setup.md

    aws iam create-access-key --user-name MyCloud9User
    ```

    Make a note of the `AccessKeyId` and `SecretAccessKey` values that are displayed\.
 After you run the IAM `create-access-key` command, this is the only time you can view the user's AWS secret access key\.
-If you need to generate a new AWS secret access key for the user later, see [Creating, Modifying, and Viewing Access Keys \(API, CLI, PowerShell\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey_CLIAPI) in the *IAM User Guide*\.
+If you need to generate a new AWS secret access key for the user later, see [Creating, modifying, and viewing access keys \(API, CLI, PowerShell\)](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey_CLIAPI) in the *IAM User Guide*\.

 1. Run the IAM `add-user-to-group` command to add the user to the group, specifying the group's and user's names\.